 My thoughts on logging in Victoria.

-Let’s not forget they also support many other businesses and industry down the line, not just the local area and communities directly involved.
+Let’s not forget the timber industry also support many other businesses and industry down the line, not just the local area and communities directly involved.

 We’ve lost so many industries and companies recently in Australia, most fail for reasons beyond their control, overseas competition, pollution laws, poor management, climate change, being unable to embrace tech solutions etc.